Consent and the law

 What is consent?

 Consent means to agree to something, and the word can be used in lots of different situations.
 When it comes to sex specifically, to consent means to agree to have sex or engage in sexual activity.
-When someone consents to something it does not mean they will not change their mind in the future.
+When someone consents to something it does not mean they cannot change their mind in the future.
 You should not feel pressured to consent to any sexual activity.
 This should always happen by mutual consent.
 You can read more on sex and consent on the Childline website so you are well informed to make your choices.

 What is a sexual activity?